Campervan Heating Options

-- It’s a super dry heat which will eradicate all moisture/condensation
+- It’s a super dry heat that will eradicate all moisture/condensation

 - The fuel source is free (when you can find it)

 - It’s super cozy

-- You can also use it for cooking on, heat water, or warm up your socks.
+- You can also use it for cooking on, heat water, or warming up your socks.

 - They can be reasonably affordable